Now streaming: ‘The Boys in the Band’ revival, ‘Monsterland,’ classic ‘The Thin Man’

 The three-episode documentary series “Whose Vote Counts, Explained” (TV-PG) takes a deep dive into the election process.

-Julian Dennison and Sam Neill become unlikely outlaws in the sweetly eccentric comedy “Hunt for the Wilderpeople” (2016, PG-13) from Oscar-winning filmmaker Taika Waititi.
+Julian Dennison and Sam Neill become unlikely outlaws in the sweetly eccentric comedy “Hunt for the Wilderpeople“ (2016, PG-13) from Oscar-winning filmmaker Taika Waititi (“Jojo Rabbit”).

 “Song Exploder: Season 1” (not rated) features world-famous musicians discussing the birth of their most famous songs.